 Despite all these similarities, there are some vital differences that US employers should be aware of when hiring a remote Canadian worker.

 No “Employment-at-Will” in Canada

 As there is no “Employment-at-Will” in Canada, many boilerplate US job offer letters cannot be used in Canada, as they contravene Canadian employment standards and laws.
 On a practical level, this means the employer must provide 1-3 weeks termination notice before they can let go an employee (unless it is for cause such as fraud or criminal activity, in which an employee can be let go on the spot).
 Due to the lack of “Employment-at-Will,” it is also customary for Canadian employers to include a 3-month probationary period in their offer during which they are allowed to terminate the employee without notice.
 Because of this, the employer would not enrol the employee in its group benefits plan until after the employee passes this probationary period.

-A Canadian worker can take 12-18 months unpaid leave of absence to raise a newborn child.
+A Canadian worker can take 12-18 months of unpaid leave of absence to raise a newborn child.
 During this time, the Employer may hire a temporary worker to fill that position, but must give the position back to the worker after the maternity/paternity leave period.
 As economic conditions may change for the employer between the time the employee leaves for maternity and returns, there are flexible provisions for the employer in accepting the employee back, but the spirit and directive of the law is to ensure that the worker’s job has been reserved for her return after the maternity period.